Frequently Asked Questions

 TradersPost is free to get started.
 You can paper trade for free for 90 days.
 Once you are ready to trade live with real money, a paid subscription is required.

-TradersPost comes with an unlimited amount of free paper accounts that lets you test strategies and get familiar with the platform.
+TradersPost comes with a free paper account that lets you test strategies and get familiar with the platform.

 Yes, we support TD Ameritrade accounts with ThinkOrSwim advanced features disabled.
 If you have ThinkOrSwim advanced features enabled, you may experience unexpected behavior and you will not have the ability to use OCO take profit and stop loss orders.
 It is recommended to use TradersPost with accounts that have ThinkOrSwim advanced features disabled.